mmvih/BioinformaticsNLP/README.md

 - There is additional code to turn most of those sentences into a .to_dot() format using Stanford's Parser to look at the Dependency Structure of the sentences

 **Warning**
-These codes can cost a lot of time (several weeks) and space (250 G), but can be reduced.
+These codes can cost a lot of time (several weeks) and space (250 G), but can be reduced by making the original data set (PubMed's unzipped tar file) smaller.

 **System requirements:**